 I have found that it is crucial to have the Word of God hidden in my heart, so when the lying whispers of the enemy attack, I can refute them with truth.
 Repeatedly throughout Scripture, God reminds us who we are and whose we are.

-For those days when you need the encouraging reminder, here are just a few of those verses that declare the truth about our identity:
+For those days when you need the encouraging reminder so that you remember who you are, here are just a few of those bible verses that declare the truth about our identity:

 1. “God created man in His own image, in the image of God He created him; male and female He created them.”
 (Genesis 1:27)